aerogear-attic/mobile-cli/README.md

-## The Mobile Cli is a standalone cli that can also be used a kubectl / oc plugin
+## The Mobile CLI is a standalone CLI that can also be used a kubectl / oc plugin

 ## Note this is still under construction and not yet fit for use

-The mobile cli focuses on a small set of commands to empower mobile focused developers to consume and take full advantage of the RedHat mobile suite of services ontop of Kubernetes / OpenShift.
+The mobile CLI focuses on a small set of commands to empower mobile focused developers to consume and take full advantage of the RedHat mobile suite of services ontop of Kubernetes / OpenShift.

 It uses a language familiar to mobile developers and abstracts away some of the complexity of dealing with Kubernetes / OpenShift which can be